kyxap1/starred/README.md

 - [comcast](https://github.com/tylertreat/comcast) - Simulating shitty network connections so you can build better systems.
 - [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 - [pachyderm](https://github.com/pachyderm/pachyderm) - Reproducible Data Science at Scale!
-- [vuls](https://github.com/future-architect/vuls) - Agent-less vulnerability scanner for Linux, FreeBSD, Container Image, Running Container, WordPress, Programming language libraries, Network devices
+- [vuls](https://github.com/future-architect/vuls) - Agent-less vulnerability scanner for Linux, FreeBSD, Container, WordPress, Programming language libraries, Network devices
 - [stack-docs-search](https://github.com/devrim/stack-docs-search) - terraform doc creator and autocomplete
 - [consulstructure](https://github.com/mitchellh/consulstructure) - Decode Consul data into Go (Golang) structures and watch for updates
 - [vault-ssh-helper](https://github.com/hashicorp/vault-ssh-helper) - Vault SSH Agent is used to enable one time keys and passwords